texttics/texttics-site/readme.md

 Its **main goal** is to create a **complete, deterministic, and absolute structural fingerprint** of any text.
 It is designed to analyze the *structural integrity* of a decoded string exactly as it exists after being copied (Ctrl+C) and pasted (Ctrl+V) into the browser.

-This "fingerprint"—the full set of statistics across all modules—provides an **unambiguous structural signature** of the text.
+This "fingerprint"—the full set of statistics across all sections—provides an **unambiguous structural signature** of the text.
 It is the "ground truth."
 By generating a fingerprint for a 'v1' (original) and 'v2' (modified) of a document, you can deterministically identify *any* change, no matter how slight.

-A single, tiny change—like replacing a Latin 'a' with a Cyrillic 'а', or adding one Zero-Width Space—will cause a **verifiable change** in the fingerprint (e.g., in the `Script: Cyrillic` counter or the `Ignorables (Invisible)` count).
-This allows you to find the "slightest changes" that a simple line-by-line 'diff' tool could never see.
+A single, tiny change—like replacing a Latin 'a' with a Cyrillic 'а', or adding one Zero-Width Space—will cause a **verifiable and quantifiable change** in the fingerprint (e.g., in the `Script-Ext: Cyrl` counter or the `Forensic Integrity` flags).
+This allows you to find the "slightest changes" that a simple line-by-line 'diff' tool, or even the human eye, could never see.

 ### The "Great Standardizer": A Core Feature

 This "post-clipboard" scope is a **core feature, not a limitation.** The operating system's clipboard and the browser's "paste" event act as the **"Great Standardizer."**

 By the time the text appears in the input box, the browser's strict, standards-compliant engine has *already*:
-1. Interpreted the raw bytes using a (guessed) encoding.
+1. Interpreted the raw bytes using a (guessed) encoding (e.g., UTF-8, Windows-1252).
-2. Decoded the text into a standard JavaScript string.
+2. Decoded the text into a standard, internal JavaScript string (typically UTF-16).
-3. Strictly rejected or replaced any invalid byte-level corruption (like overlong UTF-8 sequences).
+3. Strictly rejected or replaced any invalid byte-level corruption (like overlong UTF-8 sequences or lone surrogates).

-This allows the tool to focus 100% on its primary mission and **intentionally excludes** a whole class of "raw file" analysis.
+This process allows the tool to focus 100% on its primary mission and **intentionally excludes** a whole class of "raw file" analysis.
 This tool **does not**:

 * Analyze raw bytes.
 * Perform encoding guessing (like `charset-normalizer`).
 * Detect overlong UTF-8 sequences or other byte-level corruption.

-These tasks are considered "pre-analysis" and are handled by the browser *before* your tool ever receives the text.
+These tasks are considered "pre-analysis" and are brilliantly handled by the browser *before* our tool ever receives the text.
+We analyze the *result* of that process, not the process itself.

 ### Our Focus: Fingerprinting First, Threat-Hunting Second

 This tool's philosophy is built on a clear order of operations:

 * **IT IS:** A **Post-Clipboard** analyzer that forensically examines the *structural integrity* of a decoded string.